epidemics/COVIDNPIs/README.md

 This repo contains the code used for [Brauner et al. *The effectiveness and perceived burden of nonpharmaceutical interventions against COVID-19 transmission: a modelling study with 41 countries* (2020)](https://www.medrxiv.org/content/10.1101/2020.05.28.20116129v2.article-info)

+## Just here for the data?
+The data we collected, including sources, is abailable in the 'data' folder.

 ## Install

 * [Get Poetry](https://python-poetry.org/docs/#installation)